captn3m0/codechef/_problems/medium/MIXTURES.md

 There will be a number of test cases in the input.

-The first line of each test case will contain n, the number of mixtures, 1 <= n <= 100.
+The first line of each test case will contain n, the number of mixtures, 1 &lt;= n &lt;= 100.

 The second line will contain n integers between 0 and 99 - the initial colors of the mixtures.